-Whilst incredibly effective, such courses were comparatively expensive, and therefore accessible to fewer support staff than we would like - they also became unworkable once the Covid restrictions on travel and social contact hit home.
+Whilst incredibly effective, such courses were comparatively expensive, and therefore accessible to fewer support staff than we would like; they also became unworkable once the COVID-19 restrictions on travel and social contact came into effect.

 This is just one more reason why we have realised our vision of providing global access to effective biomedical engineering training.
 The foundational knowledge provided through engaging video content online is a holistic package that can be used on its own or as part of a wider support strategy, with no travel or face-to-face tuition required.